hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 This section describes a proposed registry structure.
 Creation of IANA registries is contingent on the publication status of this document.

-This document requests IANA to create two new registries for the Atomic Cryptographic Entity Generative Framework (ACE-GF).
+This document requests IANA to create three new registries for the Atomic Cryptographic Entity Generative Framework (ACE-GF).

+The following registries are defined for future extensibility of the ACE-GF framework.

 ## ACE-GF Sealing Profile Registry